webuko/ML-Airbnb-Price-Predictor-Backend/README.md

 - get price predictions for a not yet published Airbnb listings

 As stated above, please consult the [Wiki](https://github.com/webuko/backend/wiki/API-Documentation) for a more detailed explanation.
 For an overview of the ongoing efforts to improve the functionalities, have a look at the [Issues](https://github.com/webuko/backend/issues) section in this repository.

+## How to run the API

+### Development environment

+If you want to use this API in a development environment, you can download this repository and use it with `docker-compose`.
+For this purpose, use the `docker-compose.yaml` in the root directory.
+This will start all micorservies and set the flask application to development modus.
+Additionally, a volume is shared with the host system so that code changes can be applied immediately.

+### Production environment

+If you want to use this API in a production environment, you can use the `dc-production`file with `docker-compose`.
+In this case, you can start the application with the following commands:
+- `docker-compose -f dc-production.yaml pull`

+  This will pull the necessary images from docker hub.

+- `docker-compose -f dc-production.yaml up`

+  And then start the application.